 Some decisions you make now can affect your family’s financial picture for decades.

 Expecting a baby?
-Think your newborn will go to college someday?
+You will have probably prepared for the initial expenses, like a good baby swing and the reams of nappies you’ll need, but will you want your newborn to go to college someday?
 It sounds premature to begin thinking about tuition now, but it’s just good financial planning.
 Some decisions you make now, before your baby is born or while you still have a tiny newborn, can affect your family’s financial picture for decades.
 Here are five finance tips for new parents:

 1. Set up a 529 plan